effect-handlers/effect-handlers-bench/descriptions/tree_explore/README.md

 And the maximal value of `913`.

-The is the height of the complete binary tree.
+The input is the height of the complete binary tree.

-Maximal value of the fold operation over all paths from the root to leaves.
+The output is the maximal value of the fold operation over all paths from the root to leaves.

 ## Examples